 Scale Climbing Walls and Ice walls

 Some resorts offer ice climbing or even indoor climbing walls.
-Squaw Valley has an indoor climbing wall.
+Palisades Tahoe has an indoor climbing wall.
 If you have Spider-man wannabes in your group, put them to the test by letting them scale a frozen waterfall through ice climbing at Snowmass.

 Go Snowmobiling — Vroom vroom!

-The whole family can go snowmobiling (check age limits), but tadpoles can hop on their own mini snowmobiles to ride around a track at some destinations such as Vail, Park City or Squaw Valley.
+The whole family can go snowmobiling (check age limits), but tadpoles can hop on their own mini snowmobiles to ride around a track at some destinations such as Vail, Park City or Palisades Tahoe.

 Ride the Scenic Gondola and Alpine Coasters

 If you have non-skiers who would like to check out the view from the top, you may be able to purchase a less-expensive pass to take a gondola ride.
 Some, such as Vail, are free to ride in the afternoons.
 At Vail you will find activities and even a Forest Flyer Mountain Coaster at the top of the Eagle Bahn Gondola.
 Heavenly’s Mountain Coaster (and tubing hill) can be found at the top of the Scenic Gondola.
-At Squaw Valley, the aerial tram accesses the Olympic Ice Rink Pavilion.
+At Olympic Valley at Palisades Tahoe, the aerial tram accesses the Olympic Ice Rink Pavilion.
 Breckenridge also has a Gold Runner Alpine Coaster that runs winter and summer.